 If you have an unrestricted licence that grants you full driving privileges, you will face a suspension when you accumulate 13 or more points in any three year period.
 The length of the suspension depends upon the number of demerit points you accumulated:

-13 to 15 points 3 month suspension
+13 to 15 points 3-month suspension

-16 to 19 points 4 month suspension
+16 to 19 points 4-month suspension

-20 or more points 5 month suspension
+20 or more points 5-month suspension

 Professional drivers can accumulate 14 points before facing a suspension.
 Professional drivers are generally those who make their living driving taxis, busses, or hired cars, as well as drivers who make their living driving vehicles that transport goods from one place to another.

 If you accumulate points that trigger a suspension, Roads and Maritime Services will send you a suspension notice notifying you of the length of the suspension and the date on which it will begin.
-Unless your licence expired while you were suspended, you can begin to drive again on the day your suspension ends.
+Unless your licence expired while you were suspended, you could begin to drive again on the day your suspension ends.

 If you contest a traffic violation and win, you will not be assessed demerit points.
 If the court finds you guilty but dismisses the offence, no demerit points are recorded.

 If you hold an unrestricted licence and a demerit point suspension is ordered, you can apply for a “good behaviour period.”
-You can only do this once and you must apply before your suspension begins.
-If you make it through the 12 month good behaviour period without accumulating more demerit points, you will not be required to serve the suspension.
+You can only do this once, and you must apply before your suspension begins.
+If you make it through the 12 months good behaviour period without accumulating more demerit points, you will not be required to serve the suspension.
 If you receive more than one demerit point during the good behaviour period, your suspension will be doubled.